awesoee/Fraytools-Quick-Projectile-Creator-v0.1.0/README.md

-# How To Download/Use the Quick Projectile Creator:
+# How To Download the Quick Projectile Creator:

-## How to Download:

 ### Click the latest release under the Releases tab.